marked9999/nostlan/README.md

 - nostalgic UI themes for each supported console
 - launches games with emulator apps, not cores
 - most controllers connect to Nostlan automatically, no setup required
-- gamecube controller adapter supported with [gca-js](https://github.com/YonicDev/gca-js) via my own UI framework [contro-ui](https://github.com/quinton-ashley/contro-ui)
+- gamecube controller adapter supported with [gca-js](https://github.com/YonicDev/gca-js) via the [contro-ui](https://github.com/quinton-ashley/contro-ui) framework
 - cross-platform support for Linux, macOS, and Windows
 - advanced customization: edit launch commands
 - [PREMIUM FEATURE] backup/sync all your save data to the cloud or local storage device

+## Nostlan is free

+_[Download Nostlan for free](https://github.com/quinton-ashley/nostlan/releases)_ and if you enjoy the app [please make a contribution](https://www.paypal.me/qashto/20), any amount is appreciated.
+Join the [Nostlan community Discord server](https://discord.gg/cT2yNC6).
+[Support the development of Nostlan on patreon](https://www.patreon.com/nostlan) to gain access to premium features!

 ## Supported Systems and Emulators